 Top of fjord campsite on Kvaloya – precipitous cliffs and rockfalls

-You can see can’t you why we intend to go back again!
+You can see can’t you why we intend to go back to Norway again!